 Meezers tend to be quite demanding of attention, and are often not shy about letting their owners know when they want something.
 They also can be quick to protest when things don't go their way so you may need to learn to negotiate a bit with your cat.

 They are also known for being very affectionate and loyal to their family.
-While some may be lap cats, many are probably too active to stay in a lap for too long.
+While some may be lap cats, many are too active and independent to stay in a lap for too long.

 Even so, most Siamese will become very attached to their families and enjoy spending time in the company of people.
 This applies even to the ones who are not lap cats.